-The project area is located in Western Himalayan broadleaf forests with hilly terrain of mainly agriculture and forest landuse.
-Subproject components are located in immediate surroundings of small towns/villages which are mainly rural in set up.
-Proposed Intake, WTP, MBR, SR will be constructed on vacant government revenue land mostly under possession of JSV and in some private lands.
-None of the project components, except some water pipelines, are proposed in forest lands.
-At some locations, water supply pipelines will pass through forest areas, but mostly along forest trails / earthen roads, where there are no notable trees.
+Given the large expanse of forest lands in Himachal Pradesh, locating some subproject facilities in forest lands is unavoidable.
+Components such as Intakes, WTPs, Pump houses, reservoirs and water pipelines are proposed in Protected Forest land.2 Hence, JSV will obtain requisite permission from the Forest Department.
+However as most of the individual elements are relatively small (total forest land requirement at 76 places in six grids is 1.78 ha), no impact on forest ecosystems is envisaged.
+Tree felling may be required at some Intakes, WTPs, Pump houses and reservoirs sites.
+Number of trees to be cut will be assessed during the detailed design phase and tree cutting will be minimized as far as possible by developing an appropriate layout plan on the identified site.
+Water supply pipelines will also traverse through some forest areas, but mostly along trails / earthen roads.
 Forest department has exempted from clearance procedure for laying of drinking water pipelines requiring excavation/trench of less than 1m width and 2 m depth along the roads in forest land.
-In case of sample subproject IEEs, the proposed trench width is 0.6m; hence permission from local forest department will be adequate for pipeline laying (Appendix 7).
+In case of sample subproject IEEs, the proposed trench width is 0.6m, hence permission from local forest department will be adequate for pipeline laying (Appendix 7).
 The water pipelines will be laid along the roads and within the existing right of way with no notable tree felling anticipated as per preliminary design.
 However, it will be finalised during detailed design period and if any tree felling is required, compensatory tree plantation will be carried out in 1:10 ratio.
-No Protected Forest land needs to be diverted for this subproject.